tyshchukRoman/Compare-Permalink/readme.txt

 == Description ==

 **Compare Permalinks** helps you identify permalink changes after migrating your WordPress website.
 Upload a file containing old URLs and compare them with your site's current permalinks.
 You can also export redirect rules for importing into the "Redirection" plugin.
+Migrating a website without preserving permalinks is like moving a store and not telling your customers where it went.
+You lose traffic, trust, and visibility.
+For SEO and user experience, keeping permalinks intact is non-negotiable.
+This plugin can help you quickly compare your permalinks.

 **Features:**